tapis-project/python-sdk/README.md

 Python library for interacting with an instance of the Tapis API Framework.

+## Development

+This project is under active development, exploring different approaches to SDK generation.
+In particular, we have started work on a "dynamic" SDK, located in the ``dyna`` package within the main ``tapy`` package.
+See the [docs](tapy/dyna/sketch.md) within that section.

 ## Installation

 TODO - setup on pypi, e.g.,